 If required, the IMT Leader has authorisation to request the mobilisation of AMSA resources, including vessels.
 A field vessel will be deployed within 72 hours.
 Refer to Section 3 for deployment of vessels.
-Thamarrurr Rangers (if mobilised) have access to their own vessel locally and may be deployed within 24 hours (tides permitting).

 Vessels will be instructed to follow the leading edge of the hydrocarbon slick.